mg4gh/MGMapViewer/docs/Features/MainMapFeatures/Mapsforge/mapsforge.md

 <img src="./map_ref.png" width="400" />

-It has also to be placed in the directory "./MGMapViewer/maps/mapsforge/".
+It has to be placed also in the directory "./MGMapViewer/maps/mapsforge/".
 The referenced location must be readable for the app and this might require permission for external storage (if not yet granted anyhow)."

-Remark: Mapsforge maps require installation of corresponding [themes](../MapsforgeThemes/mapsforgethemes.md).
+Remark 1: Mapsforge maps require installation of corresponding [themes](../MapsforgeThemes/mapsforgethemes.md).

-Remark: Unfortunately the external storage is in Android devices formatted in a way that it does NOT support symlinks , which would be easier.
+Remark 2: Unfortunately the external storage is in Android devices formatted in a way that it does NOT support symlinks , which would be easier.

+Remark 3: The references to other storage locations are deprecated in Android 10, and they will not longer work in Android 11 !!
+Since storage space is increasing over the last few years, this feature is only recommended only for older devices.